Share the story of what Open Access means to you

 University of Michigan needs your feedback to better understand how readers are using openly available ebooks.
 You can help by taking a short, privacy-friendly survey.

-The Most Noble of People: Religious, Ethnic, and Gender Identity in Muslim SpainJessica A. Coope 2017
+The Most Noble of People: Religious, Ethnic, and Gender Identity in Muslim SpainJessica A. Coope 2017 This open access version made available with the support of libraries participating in Knowledge Unlatched.

 The opening chapters define Arab and Muslim identity as those categories were understood in Muslim Spain, highlighting the unique aspects of this society as well as its similarities with other parts of the medieval Islamic world.
 The book goes on to discuss what it meant to be a Jew or Christian in Spain under Islamic rule, and the degree to which non-Muslims were full participants in society.
 Following this is a consideration of gender identity as defined by Islamic law and by less normative sources like literature and mystical texts.
 It concludes by focusing on internal rebellions against the government of Muslim Spain, particularly the conflicts between Muslims who were ethnically Arab and those who were Berber or native Iberian, pointing to the limits of Muslim solidarity.